Menu

 General Education Requirements:

-The degree requires 34 hours of general education courses that students compete over four years in addition to their major courses and electives.
+The degree requires 34 hours of general education courses that students complete over four years in addition to their major courses and electives.

 Electives: